robco/robotframework-aivision/README.md

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/robco)
-# Robot Framework GenAI Testing Library
+# Robot Framework AI Vision Library

-GenAI testing library for Robot Framework that verifies UI/screenshots (including template “look & feel”) by sending instructions plus one or more images to an OpenAI-compatible API (Ollama, OpenAI, Perplexity, Gemini, etc.).
+AI VIsion Library for Robot Framework that verifies UI/screenshots (including template “look & feel”) by sending instructions plus one or more images to an OpenAI-compatible API (Ollama, OpenAI, Perplexity, Gemini, etc.).

 The main keyword (`Verify That`) expects the model to return a strict `RESULT:` / `EXPLANATION:` format and will fail the test if the result is not `pass`.